 The shelter, located at 14383 Forest Blvd.
-N in Hugo, is ALMOST ready to open its doors to up to FIVE families.
+N in Hugo has opened its doors to up to FIVE families.
 Hosanna has adopted a Family Room - supplying basic needs like towels, sheets, alarm clocks, pillows and more.

 Shift times and basic responsibilities: